pierrepo/random-proteome/README.md

 # random-proteome

-Build a random proteome from tempalte
+Build a random proteome from template.